flowersinthesand/portal-java/core/README.md

 * `Socket`: The socket instance that sent the event.

 ### @On
-* `String value()`

 Defines an annotated method or an annotated annotation as the event handler.
-The `value` element is an event name.
 The method should be `public` and a return type of the method doesn't matter. `On.open`, `On.message`, `On.close` are provided as special annotations for `open`, `message`, `close` event respectively.

+* `String value()`

+The event name

 ### @Data
-Specifies that the event data will be converted to the annotated parameter's type and set to the annotated parameter.
+Specifies that the event data will be converted to the annotated parameter's type and the expression and set to the annotated parameter.
 By default, [Jackson](http://wiki.fasterxml.com/JacksonHome) library is used to create an instance from a JSON string.
 Any object the client sent can be converted into the `Map<String, Object>` type.

+* `String value() default ""`

+The expression for data.
+By default, regarding expression as property name, the property of the raw data becomes the data to be passed to the handler.

 ### @Reply
 Specifies that the annotated parameter is a reply callback.
 The parameter's type should be `Fn.Callback` or `Fn.Callback1` and the method's return type should be `void`.
 If the reply is requested and the method's return type is not void, the result is used as the callback data, and the callback is executed accordingly.
 So, use this way when you need to execute the callback asynchronously.